Legal and Public Notices for the week of February 6, 2017 - The Knoxville Focus

 Estate of

-Notice is hereby given that on the 17TH DAY OF JANUARY, 2017, letters testamentary in respect of the Estate of MICHAEL WAYNE ROGERS who died DECEMBER 2, 2016, were issued the undersigned by the Clerk and Master of the Chancery Court of Knox County, Tennessee.
+Notice is hereby given that on the 7th DAY OF FEBRUARY 2017, letters testamentary in respect of the Estate of HELEN WRIGHT KOSIER who died NOV 17,2016, were issued the undersigned by the Clerk and Master of the Chancery Court of Knox County, Tennessee.
 All persons, resident and non-resident, having claims, matured or unmatured, against his or her estate are required to file the same with the Clerk and Master of the above named court on or before the earlier of the dates prescribed in (1) or (2) otherwise their claims will be forever barred.

 (1) (A) Four (4) months from the date of the first publication of this notice if the creditor received an actual copy of this notice to creditors at least sixty (60) days before the date that is four (4) months from the date of this first publication; or (B) Sixty (60) days from the date the creditor received an actual copy of the notice to creditors if the creditor received the copy of the notice less than sixty (60) days prior to the date that is four (4) months from the date of first publication as described in (1) (A); or